muccg/rdrf/docs/security.rst

 1. security of data on physical media

 The registry framework stores data in PostgreSQL and MongoDB.
-Thedatabase these systems use should be encrypted.
+The database these systems use should be encrypted.
 This ensures that data is protected if the storage hardware is (for example) stolen, reused, or returned to the manufacturer to address a fault.

 In this sense, storage includes all physical media which is used to store registry data, including the volumes used by the database software,